 Alabama, Alaska, Arizona, Arkansas, California, Colorado, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Mexico, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, South Carolina, South Dakota, Tennessee, Texas, Utah, Washington, Wisconsin, Wyoming, Puerto Rico, Guam and Countries other than the U.S.

-Students with Primary Residence in the following locations may move in on Monday, August 26, 2013 from 7:00 a.m. to 1:00 p.m.
+Students with Primary Residence in the following locations will move in on Monday, August 25, 2014 from 7:00 a.m. to 1:00 p.m.
 You’re welcome to arrive anytime between 7:00 a.m. and 1:00 p.m., but as you plan your own schedule, keep in mind that the Convocation ceremony begins at 2:00 p.m. and no move-in or check-in will be allowed to take place once it has started:

 Connecticut, Delaware, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, Virginia, Washington DC and West Virginia.

-Unless you received an early arrival confirmation email on July 29, or you are participating in a special orientation program, you may not move into your room prior to Monday, August 26.
-If you must arrive after August 26, please let us know in writing as soon as possible at firstname.lastname@example.org.
-We do advise, however, that you attend as much of your orientation as you can.
+If you must arrive after August 25 or have any questions or concerns about your arrival, please let us know in writing as soon as possible at email@example.com.
+We advise that you plan to attend as much of your orientation as you can.
 It will be your introduction to Columbia and is an important time to meet new friends and prepare for the academic year.

 Your room is furnished with a bed, chair, chest of drawers, desk, bookshelves, closet or wardrobe, and a wastebasket.
 Your windows are covered with miniblinds or shades.
 Bed heights are adjustable (to a maximum height of 33 inches) to allow for storage under the bed.
-For bed height specifics, please refer to the Residence Hall descriptions online at www.columbia.edu/cu/housing.
-Depending on the residence hall in which you will be living, the floors of your room may or may not be carpeted.
+For bed height specifics, please refer to the Residence descriptions on the Columbia Housing website.
+Depending on your residence, the floors of your room may or may not be carpeted.
 In either case, you are welcome to bring your own floor covering.
 You will need to bring your own pillows, linens, and blankets.
 Your mattress is extra-long (80” x 36”), so it will require special extra-long sheets.

 Please refer to the Guide to Living online at housing.columbia.edu for more information.